Strawberry Raspberry Pie Recipe

-The sweetness of strawberries and raspberries makes a juicy and flavorful filling for this lattice-topped pie.
+The sweetness of strawberries & raspberries makes a perfect filling for this lattice-topped pie.
 The bright red color of berries peeks through the topping just enough to see the fruit juices bubbling and thickening as it bakes.
-Use vanilla extract if you don't have brandy.

 - 2 1/4 cups all-purpose flour